 The median household income between 2014 and 2018 was $43,744.

 In 2018, there were 28,509 employer establishments in the county in total.
-Some of the most popular industries include Health Care & Social Assistance, Educational Services and Retail Trade.
-Philadelphia County’s Employment market is often described as the headquarters of “Eds and Meds” (“Education” and Medicine”) due to high volume of jobs in those fields.
+Some of the most popular industries include Health Care & Social Assistance, Educational Services, and Retail Trade.
+Philadelphia County’s Employment market is often described as the headquarters of “Eds and Meds” (“Education” and Medicine”) due to the high volume of jobs in those fields.

-The average travel time to work was about 33 minutes.
+In 2018, the average travel time to work was about 33 minutes.